ekspla/xoss_sync/README.md

 of YMODEM in part as followings.

 - The script expects a transport with ~~MTU of 23, 128-byte data per block, and~~ CRC16/ARC (not CRC16/XMODEM).
-I am not sure if the SoC(seems to be nRF52832)/software in the XOSS device supports larger MTU or 1024-byte data in YMODEM (see, Notes 1 & 2).
+I am not sure if the SoC(seems to be nRF52832)/software in the XOSS device supports larger MTU or 1024-byte data (STX) in YMODEM (see, Notes 1 & 2).

-- Update(FEB 2025):  1024-byte data block (STX) in YMODEM is now supposed to work ~~only~~ in CPython version, though it's not well tested.
+- Update(FEB 2025):  STX in YMODEM is now supposed to work ~~only~~ in CPython version, though it's not well tested.
 If you can control MTU size, 206 which is used in [f-xoss project](https://github.com/DCNick3/f-xoss)
 \(see below\) may be a good number because an STX block of 1029 bytes in YMODEM fits quite well in 1030 = mtu*5.

-- Update(MAR 2025):  1024-byte data block (STX) in YMODEM is now supposed to work also in MicroPython version, though it's not well tested.
+- Update(MAR 2025):  STX in YMODEM is now supposed to work also in MicroPython version, though it's not well tested.

 ## Notes
-1. My XOSS-G+ (Gen1) was found to be not changing MTU(23)/block data size(128) with Win11 and Bluetooth 5.1 interface, which always requests MTU of 527, while [f-xoss project](https://github.com/DCNick3/f-xoss) for XOSS-NAV used MTU of 206.
+1. My XOSS-G+ (Gen1) was found to be not changing MTU(23)/block data size(128) with Win11 and Bluetooth 5.1 interface, which always requests MTU of 527, while [f-xoss project](https://github.com/DCNick3/f-xoss) for XOSS-NAV (aka Chen) used MTU of 206.

-2. The proprietary XOSS App on mobile phone itself seems to support larger MTU/block data size by DLE (data length extension) and STX.
+2. The proprietary XOSS App on mobile phone itself seems to support larger MTU/block data size by DLE (data packet length extension) and STX.
 See, for example [this Xingzhe's web site](https://developer.imxingzhe.com/docs/device/tracking_data_service/).

 3. Sync times (throughputs in parentheses) using my FIT file of 235,723 bytes were as followings (as of 31 OCT 2024).